Alee14/alure-website/posts/nexus-gura-merge.md

 ---
-title: Nexus Underground & Gura Villa integration
+title: Nexus Underground & Gura Villa Merge
 description: The plan for merging Nexus Underground and Gura Villa into Alure Regions
 author: The President of the Alure Regions
 date: '2023-10-03'